NVIDIA-Omniverse/extension-contest/README.md

 </p>

 <p align="center">
-We are looking for extensions that align with one of the following three themes:
+We are looking for extensions that fall into one of the three categories:
 </p>

 <p align="center">